AndyBlightLeeds/px4-ros2-drone-simulation/README.md

 the Iris drone.
 * The Iris drone is simulated using Gazebo.

+The intention is to eventually control multiple drones simulataneously but getting one drone to fly is the first step.

 The versions of software used are:

 * Ubuntu 18.04LTS.